nabenabe0928/hpolib-extractor/README.md

 [HPOlib](https://github.com/automl/HPOlib) is a tabular benchmark for hyperparameter optimization.
 Since HPOlib uses `h5py`, we cannot serialize the benchmark.
 This benchmark extracts HPOlib into pickle file(s) so that we can use the benchmark even under distributed setups.
+Note that we picklize python dict objects, so in principle, the pickle files should work for arbitrary python versions.

 # Install of HPOlib